mietek/pol/README.md

 So I’ve written a book about programming.
 I have no great taste for debating over a one-way communication link and no real interest in convincing you that I’m right in what I say.
 So you’ll probably find that I’m being brusque.
 I’m quite likely to state bluntly something you may take issue with.
 Please do!
 My intention is to document an approach I’ve found useful, and perhaps to stimulate critical interest in programming.
 If you care enough to take issue, I’m delighted.

 Back to the title.
-What about Problem-Oriented-Language?
+What about problem-oriented language?
 I didn’t start out to write about that; and I’m not sure that I’m qualified to do so.
 But I discovered that in order to justify what I was doing and identify the appropriate circumstances for doing it, the term became essential.

-A problem-oriented-language is a language tailored to a particular application.
+A problem-oriented language is a language tailored to a particular application.
 To avoid that uniquely clumsy term, I’ll usually substitute *application language* as synonymous.
 Very often such a language isn’t recognized for what it is.
 For instance, if your program reads a code in column 80 to identify an input card, you are implementing an application language.
 A very crude one, a very awkward one; mostly because you hadn’t given the matter any thought.
 Recognizing the problem, I’m sure you can design a better solution.
 This book will show you how.

 ### 1.1 The Basic Principle